 If you’re a Scouser and you’ve not read Her Benny, then a) what are you playing at? and b) get yourself down to the Royal Court for a far lighter, condensed and overall entertaining experience of the tale.

-Her Benny runs at the Royal Court until the 10th February and you can buy tickets here.
+Her Benny runs at the Royal Court until the 10th February.
+Tickets available online or from the box office.